Proactive Steps To Protect Your Employees

 A recent survey suggests that over 82% of US employees experience work-related stress.
 Stress levels are rising and mental health disorders have become increasingly prevalent in the last decade.
 Many companies have made strides in terms of promoting physical health, but there is a long way to go in terms of the discussion about mental health.
 As a society, we are still much more comfortable talking about our bodies than our minds.

-As an employer, it’s critical to recognize the importance of nourishing mental well-being and tackling risk factors for poor mental health.
+As an employer, it’s critical to recognize the importance of nourishing mental well-being and tackling risk factors for poor.
 Talk to your employees and ask them about their health and well-being.
 Identify issues that could have a negative impact on well-being, such as workload, and be proactive in creating inclusive, happy, diverse workplaces.

 Encourage flexibility and a healthy work-life balance.
 Explore options, such as mental health benefits for your employee work package and workshops and courses to improve psychological well-being.